fenago/apache-tomcat/lab_guides/md/Lab_4.md

 `sudo apt-get install apache2`

-Also, you can install the Apache using the` yum` utility.
-This utility is used mainly in CentOS using the command:

-`yum -y install httpd`

 It is necessary to start the
     services of HTTP to verify the instance is properly installed.
 The best way to check the configuration is by running the configtest script.
 This script comes by default with Apache httpd, only in a non-DOS environment.
 The script can be found in APACHE\_HOME/bin.

 ```